Hi! I’m Ray, a qualified nutritionist at WW with specialist competencies in obesity risks and prevention strategies.

 However, it’s important to remember that alcohol affects everyone differently.
 This is dependent on a wide range of factors, such as genetic make-up, general health, weight and age.
 Furthermore, it also depends on the type and the amount of alcohol consumed, and whether you’re drinking on an empty stomach or not.

-On a messy night out or when you’re simply enjoying a cheeky glass or two of wine, alcohol gets absorbed directly into the blood stream through the lining of the stomach.
+On a big night out or even when you’re enjoying a leisurely glass or two of wine, alcohol gets absorbed directly into the blood stream through the lining of the stomach.
 This happens quickly, and alcohol is carried in the blood to all parts of the body including the brain and muscles, which can affect our judgment and co‐ordination – sometimes almost instantly.

 Know your units